Attraction Laboratory

 #6

-He brings you into his world without forcing it
+He brings you into his world without staging it

 #7

-He looks at you when you're not looking
+He looks at you when you're not watching

 #8